Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Is the notion of interaction physical?

 A problem with approaches based on Eq. (\ref{E12}) is that the answer should be given in terms of invariant quantities while energies are reference frame dependent.
 Therefore one should consider the two-particle mass operator.
 In standard Poincare invariant theory the free mass operator is given by $M=M_0({\bf q})=(m_1^2+{\bf q}^2)^{1/2}+(m_2^2+{\bf q}^2)^{1/2}$ where the $m_i$ are the particle masses and ${\bf q}$ is the relative momentum operator.
 In classical approximation ${\bf q}$ becomes the relative momentum and $M_0$ becomes a function of ${\bf q}$ not depending on the relative distance $r$ between the particles.
 Therefore the relative acceleration is zero and this case can be treated as noninteracting.

-Consider now a two-particle system in de Sitter (dS) invariant theory.
-A question arises how dS invariance should be understood on quantum level.
-Typically it is understood such that QFT should be considered on dS space.
-However, as argued e.g. in Ref. \cite{symm1401} (see also Sect. \ref{ST} of the present paper), the notion of spacetime background is not physical.
-On quantum level the only consistent definition of dS invariance is that the operators describing the system satisfy commutation relations of the dS algebra.
-This definition does not involve General Relativity (GR), QFT, dS space and its geometry (metric, connection etc.).
-Then the only consistent definition of an elementary particle is that it is described by an irreducible representation (IR) of the dS algebra.
+Consider now a two-particle system in dS invariant theory.
+As explained in Sec. \ref{symmetry}, on quantum level the only consistent definition of dS invariance is that the operators describing the system satisfy the commutation relations of the dS algebra.
+This definition does not involve GR, QFT, dS space and its geometry.
+A definition of an elementary particle given in that section is that the particle is described by an IR of the dS algebra (see also Secs. \ref{IRsdS} and \ref{elementary}).
 Therefore a possible definition of the free two-particle system can be such that the system is described by a representation where not only the energy but all other operators are given by sums of the corresponding single-particle operators.
 In representation theory such a representation is called the tensor products of IRs.

 In other words, we consider only quantum mechanics of two free particles in dS invariant theory.
-In that case, as shown in Refs. \cite{lev3,lev1a,jpa1} and others (see also Sect. \ref{antigravity} of the present paper), the two-particle mass operator can be explicitly calculated.
+In that case, as shown in Refs. \cite{lev3,lev1a,jpa1} (see also Sec. \ref{antigravity} of the present work), the two-particle mass operator can be explicitly calculated.
 It can be written as $M=M_0({\bf q})+V$ where $V$ is an operator depending not only on ${\bf q}$.
 In classical approximation $V$ becomes a function depending on $r$.
-As a consequence, the relative acceleration is not zero and the result for the relative acceleration describes a well known cosmological repulsion (sometimes called dS antigravity).
-From a formal point of view this result coincides with that obtained in GR on dS spacetime.
-However, our result has been obtained without involving Riemannian geometry, metric, connection and dS spacetime.
+As a consequence, the relative acceleration is not zero and the result for the relative acceleration describes a known cosmological repulsion (sometimes called dS antigravity).